-Consistent Communication: Consistent information must flow between value chain members in order to maintain trust, increase efficiency, reduce risks, and promote innovation.
-Specifically, value chain members may share research or tools that serve to increase productivity and reliability across the whole chain from cut and sew, to dyeing, and completion.
+Consistent information must flow between value chain members in order to maintain trust, increase efficiency, reduce risks, and promote innovation.
+Specifically, chain members may share research or tools that serve to increase productivity and reliability across the whole chain from.
 For example, members of a textile value chain may share research, tools, and equipment that enable members to work with a new type of fabric.
-Since they often specialize in different steps in product development, the designer can work with multiple value chain members to produce their design from sourcing to finished product.
+Since they often specialize in different steps in product development, the designer can work with multiple chain members to produce their design from sourcing to finished product.

-The example value chain in the diagram to the right demonstrates how a product moves through or is supported by the actors shown, either as a core element that is directly involved with the product, a supporting element that helps facilitate and respond to demand, the actors that indirectly support the value chain’s ability to thrive, and the value chain management.
+The example value chain (above) demonstrates how a product moves through or is supported by the actors shown.
+These actors are classified as: a core element that is directly involved with the product, a supporting element that helps facilitate and respond to demand, the actors that indirectly support the chain’s ability to thrive, or the value chain management.

 Value chain management plays an important role that ensures the health of the chain system from the core members to the supporting players.
 This team or individual pays attention to all the characteristics described above and facilitates internal and external communication, organization, and strategy to meet demand.
 Importantly, this element of the chain requires staff time and capacity so that the manager can wake up thinking about the success of the chain every day.

 For more about value chains, what they are, examples, and how and why to build a value chain, take a look at this presentation given to the Aspen Institute’s Community Strategies Group.